AlecVOV/AlecVOV/README.md

 *   ✉️  You can contact me at [lhtthong.forwork@outlook.com](mailto:lhtthong.forwork@outlook.com)
 *   🧠  I'm learning AI in AI Vietnam - Course: AIO2024
 *   🤝  I'm open to collaborating on project that specifies in LLM or NLP
 *   ⚡  Because I just a college student so don't expect my project going to be huge and in practical manner.
 Basically, I still learning for my future career.
-Thanks for reading my site, hope my working assignment can help you in some way.### Skills
+Thanks for reading my site, hope my working assignment can help you in some way.

 ------------------------------------
 <b align-content="middle">My Program Skills:</b>